 - I love the fall decorations of pumpkins and fall leaves throughout the parks!
 These are especially beautiful at Magic Kingdom, walking down Main Street.

-- Crowds will be lower in October than the later weeks in late November and December, in preparation of the holidays.
+- Crowds will be lower in October than in the later weeks in late November and December, in preparation for the holidays.

-I hope this post helps you plan your next October trip to Disney World!
+I hope this post helps you plan what to wear to Disney World in October!
 Enjoy the planning process and sign up for my free packing tips for Disney World.